• Skip to primary navigation

 Worst Time of Year for Mosquitoes in Costa Rica

-Since mosquitoes breed in stagnant water, rainy season (May to end of November) is the worst time of year for mosquitoes.
-Unfortunately streets in Costa Rica do not have good drainage and when it rains hard, drains get clogged.
-Huge pools of water stay on the streets for days and weeks allowing mosquitoes to breed prolifically.
+Unfortunately streets in Costa Rica do not have good drainage and when it rains, drains get clogged and roads flood, allowing mosquitoes to breed prolifically.

 For these reasons, you will need to bring or buy plenty of mosquito repellent for your trip to Costa Rica.